dtinth/jamulus-archive/README.md

-# Jamulus User Public Dataset
+# Jamulus Usage Public Dataset

 This project maintains an archive of Jamulus users who have connected to public Jamulus servers.

-The dataset is available in BigQuery at `dtinth-storage-space.jamulus.clients`.
+The dataset is available on [Google Cloud BigQuery](https://cloud.google.com/bigquery/) at `dtinth-storage-space.jamulus.clients`.

-## Getting Started with BigQuery
+## Getting started

+You can query this dataset for free, as [BigQuery offers a free quota](https://cloud.google.com/bigquery/docs/sandbox) that allows you to query up to 1 TB of data per month.
+You don't need to enable billing or set up a payment method to use this free quota.

-To query the Jamulus User Public Dataset using BigQuery, follow these steps:
+To query the Jamulus Usage Public Dataset using BigQuery, follow these steps:

 1. Visit the [Google Cloud Console](https://console.cloud.google.com/).
 2. Create a new project or select an existing project.
-3. Navigate to the BigQuery service.
+3. Navigate to the [BigQuery service](https://console.cloud.google.com/bigquery).
+You should see the **BigQuery Studio.**
-4. Use the BigQuery web UI to write and execute your SQL queries.

-You can find more detailed instructions and examples in the [BigQuery documentation](https://cloud.google.com/bigquery/docs).

-BigQuery offers a free quota that allows you to query up to 1 TB of data per month for free.
-This makes it easy to explore and analyze the Jamulus User Public Dataset without any cost.
-Additionally, you can try BigQuery without needing a credit card for the free quota.
+4. In the welcome screen, under the **Create new** section, click on **SQL query**, then try out one of the sample queries below.

-## Example queries
+## Sample queries

 Query the date range of the dataset: